carinaluise/blinkest-ab-test/README.md

 - Implement data processing in API, send through JS objects or snakecased strings instead of current imitation(example) strings to API.
 - Conditionally render html based on varient type instead of using js to remove element
 - Implement TS properly
+- Add a landing page as index instead of the blog/ organize url structure better